oicr-gsi/shesmu/language.md

 - `For` _var_ `In` _expr_`:` _modifications..._ _collector_

-Takes the elements in a list and process them using the supplied modifications and then computes a result using the collector.
+Takes the elements in a list or optional and process them using the supplied modifications and then computes a result using the collector.
 The modifications and collectors are described below.

 - `For` _var_ `From` _startexpr_` To `_endexpr_`:` _modifications..._ _collector_